BrightspaceUI/testing/docs/migration-guide.md

 Test the migration by running `d2l-test-runner vdiff`, filtering by file using `--filter <file-name>` if appropriate.

-If tests fail, run `d2l-test-runner report` to view a HTML report visualizing the differences.
+If tests fail, run `d2l-test-runner report` to view an HTML report visualizing the differences.

 Tips:

 * If possible, line up the snapshot element size and viewport size to match the old values.
 This will result in a much clearer picture of any changes - or there may be none at all!
 * The Daylight fonts and typography are now included automatically.
 If those weren't added previously, this will result in some font changes.
-It may be helpful to turn these off with inline styles (`font-family: auto; letter-spacing: normal;, maybe color: black; font-size: 20px;`) while developing or to get an initial "clean" CI run to verify there are no actual unexpected changes.
+It may be helpful to turn these off with inline styles (`font-family: auto; letter-spacing: normal;`, maybe `color: black; font-size: 20px;`) while developing or to get an initial "clean" CI run to verify there are no actual unexpected changes.
 They can then be removed before merging the new goldens.

 ### Step 4: Migrating CI Goldens